chiralcourses/HRT/content/courses/syllabus/_index.md

 - If you have some experience but are not confident enough to start your project, you can start from here.
 - If you are an undergrad student and planning to start your research journey, this course will surely also help you.

-## Course Prerequisites
-There are no prerequisites, and we do not assume any prior background in research, data analysis, or statistics.

 ## Required Textbooks
 The following books purchased and are avilable at the online book store.
 We have also a placed a copy of each on reserve at our online library.
 - [Basic Epidemiology by WHO](#)